DataDog/data-streams-go/README.md

 ctx = ddkafka.TraceKafkaConsume(ctx, &kafkaMsg, consumer_group)
 ```

 Please note that the output `ctx` from `TraceKafkaProduce()` and `TraceKafkaConsume()` both contains information about the updated pathway.
-For `TraceKafkaProduce()`, if you are sending multiple Kafka messages in one go, do not reuse the output `ctx` across calls.
+For `TraceKafkaProduce()`, if you are sending multiple Kafka messages in one go (i.e. fan-out situations), do not reuse the output `ctx` across calls.
 And for `TraceKafkaConsume()`, if you are aggregating multiple messages to create a smaller number of payloads (i.e. fan-in situations), merge the resulting Contexts from `TraceKafkaConsume()` using `MergeContexts()` from `github.com/DataDog/data-streams-go`.
 This resulting Context can then be passed into the next `TraceKafkaProduce()` call.
 ```
 import (
     datastreams "github.com/DataDog/data-streams-go"
     ddkafka "github.com/DataDog/data-streams-go/integrations/kafka"
 )

 ...

 contexts := []Context{}
 for (...) {
-    contexts.append(contexts, ddkafka.TraceKafkaConsume(ctx, &kafkaMsg, consumer_group))
+    contexts.append(contexts, ddkafka.TraceKafkaConsume(ctx, &consumedMsg, consumer_group))
 }
 mergedContext = datastreams.MergeContexts(contexts...)

+...

+ddkafka.TraceKafkaProduce(mergedContext, &producedMsg)
 ```